curiosag/picoservice/README.md

 ## event logging/recovery

 A log of events causing state change is used to restore the computation state and resume the compuation from the last operations logged.
+The implementation turned out to be a magnitude more messy with event sourcing built in.
+Perhaps just for the sake of clarity there should be a non-event-sourced version provided.

 ## tail call optimization